top of page

 Get Out of Your Dog’s Way: Why Letting Them Try (and Even Fail) Builds Real Confidence

-We’ve all seen it: a dog shows even a hint of stress and their human immediately swoops in.
-They either help the dog through it—or pull them out of the situation entirely.
+We’ve all seen it: a dog shows even a hint of stress, and their human immediately swoops in.
+They either help the dog through it or pull them out of the situation entirely.

-When you step in too quickly, you’re not saving your dog from stress—you’re robbing them of the chance to succeed, to learn something new, and to build true confidence.
+Here’s the thing: we think we’re helping.
+However, in many cases, we’re actually standing in our dog’s way.
+When you intervene too quickly, you’re not saving your dog from stress.
+Instead, you’re robbing them of the chance to succeed, learn something new, and build true confidence.

 Let me show you what happens when you take a breath, trust the process, and give your dog the space to try.